 5.1.6.
-Revisions can be made by resubmitting data to the DID system according to the timetable and guidance provided by HSCIC.
-Revisions outside of this period can be requested by emailing the HSCIC contacts given at the DID website https://did.hscic.gov.uk/
+Revisions can be made by resubmitting data to the DID system according to the timetable and guidance provided by NHS Digital.
+Revisions outside of this period can be requested by emailing NHS Digital contacts given at the DID website https://did.hscic.gov.uk/